MCP endpoint

 and safe write preparation.
 Write commits are tested only when the host supports

-MCP form elicitation and the production write-mode gate is intentionally
+modern input_required approval and the production write-mode gate is

 For WorkOS/AuthKit connector readiness, run the provider smoke as well: